-I moved onto specialise in perinatal mental health (helping people with issues as they present around conception, birth and early parenting).
+I moved onto specialise in perinatal mental health (helping people with issues as they present around conception, birth and parenting).
 I found I had a particular capacity for helping people through this transition, which might include containing people through the grief of repeated miscarriages or still birth, trauma focussed work with people whose birth experience has left them feeling fragmented, or helping people recover from depression and reconnect with their baby.
-Therapy can be transformational in the perinatal period, and I can get quite passionate about the importance of parental emotional wellbeing (although I can usually be quietened down with a cup of tea!)
+Therapy can be transformational in this period, and I can get quite passionate about the importance of parental emotional wellbeing (although I can usually be quietened down with a cup of tea!)

 I founded this independent psychology service because I wanted to work with people straight-away when they felt ready to seek support, not after they had spent a year on a waiting list.